Chrome City Downs

 His head pulsed.
 He tried to reach the latches at his temples, but the angle was wrong.

 Wires slapped the back of the chair as they swung in the silence that grew between them.
 He couldn't reach the rest of the wires and she wasn't going to help him.
-Her hands were shaking.
+Her hands shook like the surface of a puddle at a train crossing.
 A thermostat clicked.
-One of the fingernail dragons had smeared, inverted, down her cheek.
+One of the fingernail dragons she'd so carefully attached had smeared, inverted, down her cheek.

 "And you'll come back for the rest.
-As long as you're in the books for the next appointment we should be covered."
+As long as you're in the books for the next appointment we should okay."
 She glanced up at the ceiling cameras.

 He tried to nod, but his head was too connected and the gesture dissolved into a rattle of wires.

 The hood shrank to fit his skull and the mechanism purred as it exposed his brain.
-Tubes hissed and spat around his crown as they suctioned out cerebral fluid and filtered it back in.
+Tubes hissed and spat around his crown as they suctioned out cerebral fluid, filtered it, fed it back in.

 The familiar rush of icicles melted down his back.
 His pupils receded and expanded, oscillating in a low harmonic.